 SLAM algorithms are the best way to keep track of the computer vision and machine learning to allow robots, cars, and drones to accurately navigate and plan their route on the basis of data from sensors.

 SLAM algorithms combine unique techniques that allow to track the movement of the cameras mounted onto a car and build a pixel-based cloud map of the environment that they observe pensively or just passed.
-In other words, they create a virtual map of the surroundings and localize a car within this map.
+In other words, they create a virtual map of the surroundings and localize a computer vision car within this map.

 The basic stages of the SLAM-created 3D map: